 Mission: We are the world's leading recruiting experts in qualified, professional and skilled work.
 By truly understanding our clients and candidates, locally and globally, we help people and companies achieve a lasting impact.

-I have been working at Hays full-time (More than 3 years)
+I have been working at Hays part-time (More than 8 years)

 I applied online.
-The process took 2+ weeks.
-I interviewed at Hays (Liverpool, England) in September 2017.
+The process took 2 days.
+I interviewed at Hays (City of London, England).